There’s a practice we do on the 5/7/9 day meditation courses which goes like this.

 What it comes down to is that in hridayakash all the emotions can have a measured expression.
-They can be felt fully, but also observed impartially, because all emotions have the capacity to return to their original pure state.
+They can be felt fully, but also observed impartially, because all emotions have the capacity to be transformed and return to their original pure state.
 In life there are positive emotions to express and negative emotions that need to be managed, in hridayakash all emotions are considered and can be expressed equally.
 And you can see there’s a certain kind of freedom in this.

 Heart at the highest level

 5 There is one more where Heart is used at the highest level (better with a capital 'H').
 Here Heart is the place or space where all mundane qualities are left behind, where there is no division, or uncertainty of conflicting emotion.
 It is still, at peace, at rest - the kind you'd never want to disturb.
 It is also represented in hridayakash, at the very centre, beyond the emotions that surround it.
 It is present in every one of us and it can be visualised as a beautiful transcendental golden flame.